jwmi/BayesianMixtures.jl/README.md

 If you have a question or find a bug, feel free to contact me ([Jeff Miller](http://jwmi.github.io/)).
 Also feel free to submit a pull request if you find and fix a bug.

+## License / Citation

+This entire package is released under an MIT license.
+See [LICENSE.md](LICENSE.md).

+Please cite the following publication if you use this package in your research:
+> J. W. Miller and M. T. Harrison.
+Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.

 ## References

 S. Jain and R. M. Neal.
 A split-merge Markov chain Monte Carlo procedure for the Dirichlet process mixture model. *Journal of Computational and Graphical Statistics*, 13(1), 2004.